micmejia/bible-dump/NKJV/Joshua/Josh 13.md

 half of Gilead, and Ashtaroth and Edrei, cities of the kingdom of Og in Bashan, _were_ for the children of Machir the son of Manasseh, for half of the children of Machir according to their families.

 ###### 32
-These _are the areas_ which Moses had [^i]distributed as an inheritance in the plains of Moab on the other side of the Jordan, by Jericho eastward.
+These _are the areas_ which Moses had distributed as an inheritance in the plains of Moab on the other side of the Jordan, by Jericho eastward.

 ###### 33
 But to the tribe of Levi Moses had given no inheritance; the Lord God of Israel _was_ their inheritance, as He had said to them.